MARVELOUS RISE OF AUGMENTED REALITY SOFTWARE MARKET WITH A CAGR OF +30%| TOP PLAYERS PTC, WIKITUDE GMBH, DAQRI, ZUGARA, BLIPPAR, AURASMA, UPSKILL, AUGMATE

 - What are the challenges to market growth?

-- Who are the key vendors in the global cable tester Industry?
+- Who are the key vendors in the global Augmented Reality Software industry?

-- What are the market opportunities and threats faced by the vendors in the global cable tester market?
+- What are the market opportunities and threats faced by the vendors in the global Augmented Reality Software market?

 - Trending factors influencing the market shares

-- What are the key outcomes of the five forces analysis of the global cable tester?
+- What are the key outcomes of the five forces analysis of the global Augmented Reality Software?

 Market Segment by Type, covers